saphir-travel/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 Mailing lists contacts
 ======================

-If :guilabel:`Mailing List Contacts` is selected from the :guilabel:`Mailing Lists` header drop-down menu, Odoo reveals a separate page with all the contacts associated with one (or more) of the configured mailing lists in the database.
+Access contacts information from one or more mailing lists navigate to :menuselection:`Mailing Lists --> Mailing List Contacts` to reveal a dashboard with with all the contacts associated with one or more of the configured mailing lists in the database.

 .. image:: mailing_lists_blacklists/mailing-list-contacts-page.png
    :align: center